-Believe me, I know there are a lot of moving parts and processes of which to keep track, but don’t give up.
-At LunaMetrics, there are many different tools we use to help make our jobs easier.
-Because much of GA/GTM happens within the web browser, we utilize a variety of built-in tools and Google Chrome Extensions.
-These tools enhance visibility into the mechanics of the inner workings of GA/GTM and help with the configuring and debugging as well as previewing.
+Believe me, I know there are a lot of moving parts and processes to keep track of but stay strong.
+At Bounteous, there are many different tools we use to help make our jobs easier.
+Since much of GA/GTM happens within the web browser, we utilize a variety of built-in browser tools and Google Chrome Extensions.
+These tools enhance visibility into the mechanics of the inner workings of GA/GTM and help with configuring, implementing, and debugging.

 So let’s peer behind the curtain and take a look…

-You’ll find the Console as part of the Web Developer Tools, listed in the Chrome menu under More Tools.
-On a Windows computer, you can also use the shortcuts:
+You’ll find the Console as part of the Web Developer Tools, listed in the Chrome menu under More Tools > Developer Tools.
+Developer Tools can be accessed via keyboard shortcuts as well:

 Google Tag Manager Preview Mode

 Prior to publishing your tags in GTM, enabling Preview Mode gives you access to the mechanics of your tags, triggers, and variables.
 Only you can see Preview Mode, as it only is enabled based on a special cookie set within your browser.
 The left pane shows you the events through the page loading process and the right pane shows you how the tags, variables, and dataLayer were affected through each step.
 This is a great tool for confirming your configuration.